 If you need a supermini but would like a crossover, Ford's Fiesta Active might well suit.
-Jonathan Crouch takes a look.
+Jonathan Crouch takes a look at the improved version.

 Just about every market segment seems to offer an SUV option these days and the supermini sector is no exception.
 Ever since the turn of the century, we've had superminis on sale with ruggedized exteriors - usually marked out by body cladding and a bit of extra ride height.
 Long-forgotten contenders that come to mind include the Rover Streetwise, the Volkswagen Polo Dune, the Citroen C3 XTR and, a little more seriously, the Suzuki Swift 4x4.
 This Ford Fiesta Active is a slightly more serious effort than most of those: thanks to a multi-mode traction control system, it actually does have some 'off piste' ability for a start, though you'd be wise to limit that to rough tracks that aren't too arduous.
 Does this trendy variant make sense?
 Let's find out.